-Courts have consistently used CVAP when analyzing vote dilution under the VRA, but no circuit has held that CVAP is the proper metric to use to determine whether a government has diluted a citizen's vote under the "one person, one vote" principle.
-Like the district court below, these courts only recognize the principle of electoral equality in some cases.
-This Court's cases, however, have consistently reflected the principle of electoral equality.
-In order to reaffirm that principle, this Court must reverse the judgment of the district court and hold that a redistricting scheme must ensure electoral equality of citizens.
+Although the circuits have consistently used CVAP when analyzing vote dilution under the VRA, no circuit has held that CVAP is the proper metric to use to determine whether a government has diluted a citizen's vote under the "one person, one vote" principle.
+The latter holdings are inconsistent with both this Court's Fourteenth Amendment and VRA cases, which consistently reflect the principle of electoral equality.
+This Court should note probable jurisdiction in order to clarify that the Fourteenth Amendment protects the electoral equality of citizens.